 - Strike — If you are able to, stay home.
 One huge objective of A Day Without a Woman is to show the crucial role women play in the global and domestic economy — we can do that by showing how important they are to the workforce.
 There are also marches across the country that if you aren’t going to work, you might as well swing by.

-- Make no purchases — Don’t spend, and if you must, buy from women’s owned business.
-See above — we want to show how much of an impact females have on the global economy and women make the majority of purchases in the U.S. So remind businesses just how much economic power you have.
+- Make no purchases — Don’t spend, but if you must, buy from women’s owned business.
+See above — we want to show how much of an impact females have on the global economy and women make the majority of purchases in the U.S., so remind businesses just how much economic power you have.

 - Spread awareness – Check out International Women’s Day or the A Day Without a Woman page and talk to friends, family and colleagues.
 Ask them what they’re doing to help drive gender equality.
 Tweet about it; start a discussion on LinkedIn; change your profile picture on Instagram or Facebook.
 Whatever you do, start that conversation, get the word out.
 Why is today important and what can people do to show their support.